 Cambridge is full of opportunities to get involved in student theatre.
 With two main venues, the ADC and Corpus Playroom, both of which run a different main show and late show each week, there are at least four performances a night during term time, and there are also lots of plays that take place in Colleges, as well as opportunities to get involved in films, comedy nights and other events and projects, including some during the vacations.

 Theatre at Christ's

 Theatre at Christ's is co-ordinated by our drama society, CADS (Christ's Amateur Dramatic Society), who are based in the Yusuf Hamied Theatre in college.
 CADS normally produces three shows every year, one in each academic term, as well as a number of other events depending on the interests of current students.

 Lent (second term) - Freshers' Show.
 Directed, produced, crewed and acted entirely by Freshers, the Freshers' show is a brilliant way for new students to make their mark on theatre at Christ's.
-It's performed around Week 6 or 7 of term, and although it's often in the Yusuf Hamied, past Freshers' Shows have been performed in the chapel and other inventive locations around college.
+It's performed around Week 6 or 7 of term, and although it's often in the Yusuf Hamied Theatre, past Freshers' Shows have also been performed in the chapel and other inventive locations around college.

-There are also CADS comedy nights on an ad hoc basis when somebody proposes a theme, and the Monologue Clash which happens about twice a term, where students perform monologues (often around a particular theme).
-A list of past CADS shows can be found here and it would also be worth reading about the Christ's prizes and humanities funds here.
+There are also CADS comedy nights on an ad hoc basis when somebody proposes a theme, and the Monologue Clash, which happens about twice a term, where students perform monologues (often around a particular theme).
+A list of past CADS shows can be found here and note that Christ's has a small number of prizes as well as financial support for extra-curricular actifvities.

 "There are bigger and smaller shows, so you have options as to the level of commitment."